codechamp2006/highlandingpage.github.io/README.md

 A median latency of 30ms might be required for loading the site.(Warning:: This might eat your whole months available data(for those who do have limited available network data))
 The live site may not load properly(probably due to high-quality images and videos).
 * Update:- Working to fit some sort of cdn to serve the images faster.
+* Update:- Integrated Imagekit.io CDN to server the images faster.
+Now its much faster However, the background video still needs some seconds to load properly.
+(Working to fit a video cdn)